RZ-3712/TryHackMe-SOC-L1-Alert-Triage/README.md

 # TryHackMe-SOC-L1-Alert-Triage

 ## Objective
-[Brief Objective - Remove this afterwards]

-The SOC L1 Alert Triage room aims to familiarizw with the concept of an SOC alert, explore alert fields, statuses and classification.
-The room also provides access to the SOC dashboard in the TryHackMe SIEM...
+The SOC L1 Alert Triage project aims to gain a strong understanding of the concept of an SOC alert, explore alert fields, statuses and classification.
+The project also includes an opportunity to perform alert triage as an L1 analyst and practice with real alerts and SOC workflows.
 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Strong understanding of how alerts are generated when a specific event or sequence of events occurs.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in alert properties such as time, name, severity, status, etc.
+- Ability to prioritize alerts.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to perform alert triage.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.